tsb-buchanan/OF_USERGROUP/README.md

 # OF_USERGROUP
 This is a repository to create your own custom turbulence model in openfoam7.
-Tutourial is based mostly on https://www.tfd.chalmers.se/~hani/kurser/OS_CFD_2019/lectureNotes/ImplementTurbulenceModel.pdf
+The tutorial is based mainly on https://www.tfd.chalmers.se/~hani/kurser/OS_CFD_2019/lectureNotes/ImplementTurbulenceModel.pdf

 By Tyler Buchanan